vetienne74/hpcscan/README.md

 :ballot_box_with_check: **Bridge** between HPC architectures and numerical analysis/computational sciences.
 Beyond accurate performance measurements, hpcscan allows to explore the behavior of numerical kernels and to seek for the optimal configuration on a given architecture.

-An example is shown below with a FD Laplacian kernel where accuracy order and spatial sampling are explored to find the optimum (in terms of computation speed vs accuracy).
-See  [Performance benchmarks](#performance-benchmarks) for details on this test case as well as scripts to perform the analysis.
+An example is shown below with a Laplacian FD kernel where accuracy order and spatial sampling are explored to find the optimum (in terms of computation speed vs accuracy).
+See  [Performance benchmarks](#performance-benchmarks) for details on this test case.

 <img src="./script/testCase_FD_D2/convergence/archive/fp32.FD_D2.convergence.ouessant.2026-09-02.log-Laplacian-4fig.jpg" width="1000" height="700"/>

-<font size="2"> **Top left:** Error between computed and analytical solutions versus spatial sampling.
+<font size="2"> Analysis of Laplacian FD kernel. **Top left:** Error between computed and analytical solutions versus spatial sampling.
 FD accuracy orders from O2 (blue) to O16 (red) are shown. **Top right:** Error  versus computation time.
 The black star points to the optimal configuration with an error below the target (1%) and shortest computation time. **Bottom left:** Kernel bandwidth in GPoint/s versus N (grid size is N x N x N). **Bottom right:** Kernel bandwidth in GBtye/s. </font>

 :ballot_box_with_check: **Set of representative kernels** used in many scientific applications (see [List of test cases](#list-of-test-cases)).
 Without being too specific, the embedded kernels provide a way to capture the main traits of HPC architectures and identify their bottle-necks and strenghts.
 With this knowledge, one can re-design or update accordingly specific parts of an application to take full benefit of the target hardware.